vseryakov/backendjs/README.md

             this.allow.splice(this.allow.indexOf('^/account/add$'), 1);
         }

-## Secure Web site, client verificastion
+## Secure Web site, client verification
 This is a mode when the whole Web site is secure by default, even access to the HTML files must be authenticated.
 In this mode the pages must defined 'Backend.session = true' during the initialization on every html page, it will enable Web sessions for the site and then no need to sign every API reauest.